 However, "Many ACA provisions are unaffected by the delay, and employers must continue to implement and comply with them," advised an analysis by consultancy PricewaterhouseCoopers.
 "New individual and group health plan requirements taking effect for 2014 plan years include a ban on annual dollar limits on essential health benefits, a 90-day limit on eligibility waiting periods, new out-of-pocket limit maximums, the elimination of preexisting conditions exclusions for adults, and coverage of clinical trial participant costs."

-Remaining in place, for instance, are the reform act's requirement that most employer-provided health care include coverage for recommended preventive care-including contraceptive services for women with no cost-sharing-and the requirement for employers subject to the Fair Labor Standards Act to provide written notices about government-run exchanges to each of their employees and to all new hires by Oct.
+Remaining in place, for instance, are the reform act's requirement that most employer-provided health care includes coverage for recommended preventive care-including contraceptive services for women with no cost-sharing-and the requirement for employers subject to the Fair Labor Standards Act to provide written notices about government-run exchanges to each of their employees and to all new hires by Oct.
 1, 2013.

 On the other hand, "Employers who were planning to expand coverage to new classes of employees or dependents, or change cost-sharing structures to comply with affordability requirements, can postpone implementation of those changes for up to a year," according to an alert from law firm Nixon Peabody LLP.
 "Employers may wish to voluntarily comply with the new IRS reporting requirements beginning in 2014 in order to start data collection, and to develop and test IT systems before penalties can be imposed for reporting errors."